This post may contain affiliate links. Please read my affiliate policy for more information.

 You’d be surprised how often widows feel alone and unsupported because people stop calling or texting.
 It’s a common occurrence for widows to stop receiving the support they desperately need because everyone else goes back to living their lives and the widow feels left behind.

-The perfect solution to help your widowed friend is a one-year gift subscription to Grief Coach.
+The perfect solution to help your widowed friend is a one-year gift subscription to Help Texts.
 Your friend will receive personalized text messages at least twice a week with tips and support to help her process her grief.
-Grief Coach personalizes the text messages based on cause of death, and more.
+Help Texts personalizes the text messages based on cause of death, and more.
 Plus, every subscription includes up to 4 people who want to support the widow in her grief.
 Like you!
 As part of her support team, you’ll receive text messages too with specific ways to help.

 Click here to receive $10 off a yearly gift subscription.